postm1/GD3D11/README.md

 * Hardware Tessellation
 * Editor-Panel to insert some of the renderers features into the world
 * Custom-Built UI-Framework based on Direct2D
+* Rewritten bink player for better compatibility with bink videos
 * FPS-Limiter

 ## Installation & Usage